-HIIT stands for High Intensity Interval Training, which is short intervals of high intensity cardio (such as running as fast as you possibly can), which you break up with intervals of low intensity cardio (just a casual walk or even rest).
-HIIT can increase the amount of calories you burn during your exercise session, improve your athletic endurance, and of course, increase your fat burning potential!
+HIIT stands for High-Intensity Interval Training, which is short intervals of high-intensity cardio (such as running as fast as you possibly can), which you break up with intervals of low-intensity cardio (just a casual walk or even rest).
+HIIT can increase the number of calories you burn during your exercise session, improve your athletic endurance, and of course, increase your fat burning potential!

 How do you do HIIT?

 Glad you asked!
 An example of a HIIT session is a 30-second sprint, immediately followed by a 30-second walk (or rest).
 These sprint and rest periods are your intervals, which can be repeated for 10-15 minutes.
 I prefer to do this exercise on a treadmill, however, a stationary bike, rower or on a flat surface outside are other options!

 What are the benefits of HIIT?

 Two Big Reasons (WARNING: getting a bit knowledge heavy below)

 1. You burn a ton more calories per minute of exercise.

 HIIT is a much higher intensity style of cardio, which means your heart beats faster, you sweat more, and of course, burn more calories.
 Pretty exciting, right!?

 2. Excessive Post-Exercise Oxygen Consumption & Acute Hormonal Response